dany-boop/bookshelf-manager/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+if you want to use supabase use this .env file

+DATABASE_URL="postgresql://postgres.gyzskfbyqbzfopfxejnh:bycpDApaJ2ykYHhg@aws-0-ap-southeast-1.pooler.supabase.com:5432/postgres"
+JWT_SECRET="OxsyzWimgiYHFyugzfsZlvduusyw0kHdjinqSMkuV2SNnPEv2zxCRRod6KSUCvn+5n0fwUDQEaFZHTcYXf6UvA=="
+JWT_EXPIRES_IN="1h"

+and also change the prisma schema datasource to datasource db {
+  provider = "postgresql"
+  url      = env("DATABASE_URL")
+}

+and then run command

+>npx prisma migrate dev --name and run npx prisma generate

+if you want to use the sqlite use this .env file DATABASE_URL="file:./bookshelf.db" JWT_SECRET="3afb0658974a6d4051a3166963544729c790b097c960996f202683a685bad071436de276d6c53afff0583f6db443382247836d90111e416a681354fa366650d1"
+ JWT_EXPIRES_IN="1h"

+and also change the prisma schema datasoure to

+ datasource db {
+   provider = "sqlite"
+   url      = env("DATABASE_URL")
+ }

+ >npx prisma migrate dev --name and run npx prisma generate